qmlbook/qmlbook/docs/shaders/shaders.rst

 .. issues:: ch09

 The graphics effect library is a collection of shader effects.
-Ready made by the Qt developers.
+Ready-made by the Qt developers.
 It's a great tool-set to be used in your application but also a great source to learn how to build shaders.

-The graphics effects library comes with a so called manual testbed which is a great tool to interactively discover the different effects.
+The graphics effects library comes with a so-called manual testbed which is a great tool to interactively discover the different effects.

 The testbed is located under ``$QTDIR/qtgraphicaleffects/tests/manual/testbed``.